Spending time abroad is an amazing experience that will help you grow and learn about another country and culture as well as about yourself.

 - A higher proportion of graduates who had been mobile were working abroad.

 Read the full report

-Studying abroad brings a new perspective to your learning and the opportunity to potentially study modules you may otherwise not get the chance to.
-This will help you gain a fresh outlook to your studies and the experience can add depth to future projects and coursework.
+Studying abroad brings a new perspective to your learning and the opportunity to study modules and topics that help you gain a fresh outlook to your studies.
+Learning about your subject from a different point of view can add depth to future projects and coursework.

-According to the report by the UK Higher Education International Unit of the graduating cohort of 2012/13, in the UK a higher proportion of Study Abroad students overall and across all subjects achieved a First or a 2:1.
+According to the report by the UK Higher Education International Unit of the graduating cohort of 2012/13, a higher proportion of students who studied abroad achieved a First or a 2:1 than their peers who did not study abroad.
 Whilst it’s difficult to prove that this is solely down to the Study Abroad experience it highlights an interesting trend.